 figure 1 The shell model of the atom.
+The numbers indicate the maximum number of electrons in each shell. |

 Electron Shells and Chemical Bonding : We know from our previous study of atoms that an atom consists of a positively charged nucleus surrounded by moving, negatively charged electrons.
 According to the shell model of atom, electrons behave as if they were arranged in concentric shells around the nucleus.
 As shown in Figure 1, there are at least seven shells available to the electrons in any atom.